As Putin marks Victory Day, his troops make little war gains

 The fall of Mariupol would deprive Ukraine of a vital port, allow Russia to complete a land corridor to the Crimean Peninsula, and free up troops to fight elsewhere in the Donbas.
 It would also give the Kremlin a badly needed success.

-Odesa, too, has increasingly come under bombardment in recent days.
-Ukrainian officials said came under repeated fire from missiles Monday.
-There were no immediate reports of any casualties, and authorities did not say what struck.
+Odesa, too, has increasingly been bombarded in recent days.
+Ukrainian officials said it came under repeated fire from missiles Monday.
+There were no immediate reports of any casualties, and authorities did not say what was struck.

 The war in the country long known as the “breadbasket of Europe” has disrupted global food supplies.